Best-Rated Refrigerators

 Choosing the Right Fridge for You

-When choosing a fridge, there are many things to consider.
-Of course, the main three are your budget, the size of fridge you need to meet your household needs and, most importantly, the size of fridge that will fit in your kitchen.
+When choosing a fridge, there is a lot to consider.
+Of course, the main things are your budget, the size of fridge you need to meet your household needs and, most importantly, the size of fridge that will fit in your kitchen.
 Always measure accurately before you buy, and take into consideration the room required for a fridge’s door to open fully.

-However, when it comes down to the specifics of each fridge brand, the respondents in our survey were clear about which qualities mattered most to them.
+However, when it comes down to the specifics of each fridge brand, the respondents in our survey were clear about which qualities mattered to them most.

-Given that fridges are kitchen workhorses, it’s no surprise to see that the most important factor by far is Reliability, cited by a third (33%) of those in our survey.
+Given that fridges are kitchen workhorses, it’s no surprise to see that the most important factor by far is Reliability, cited by over a third (38%) of those in our survey.

 Choosing an energy-efficient fridge